Chrisss09/Russian-Roulette/README.md

 <h4>Mobile Response<h4>

-<p>For this project I have created a seperate CSS page for my mobile response   </p>
+<p>For this project I have created a seperate CSS page for my mobile response due to the amount I have added.
+Due to the simplicity of the game I have not changed anything such as hiding anything when on small screens.
+The mobile response just makes the title of the game smaller and the game board either bigger or smaller depending on what you play it on.</p>

 <p>For this project I had more ideas to expand my game that I would like to look into in the future but I felt I was running out of time.
 I would of liked to have created a new box underneath the game and when the user would click on a card the box will then show their name and create a match.
 Also I would of liked to add some sound to the game, if you lose I would have the Soviet National Anthem play and if you win the Russian National Anthem would play.</p>